 Responses published to the emerging Local Plan ‘First Conversation’ consultation

-Thousands of people engaged in the wide-ranging ‘First Conversation’ consultation that took place earlier this year, and we have today (16 September 2020) published the 8,500 responses received on how the new Local Plan should take shape.
-These responses include suggestions of sites for development and for green spaces across Cambridge and South Cambridgeshire, sent in by landowners, developers, communities and others.
+Thousands of people engaged in the wide-ranging ‘First Conversation’ consultation that took place in early 2020.
+On 16 September 2020, we published the 8,500 responses that were received.
+These responses include suggestions of sites for development and for green spaces across Cambridge and South Cambridgeshire.
+Responses were sent in by landowners, developers, communities, and others.

 We are grateful to everyone who shared their ideas and feedback.
 The consultation reached more people than ever before, with social media and events involving thousands across the Greater Cambridge area.

 We will now be developing the spatial strategy for the Plan, taking into account the comments received in the consultation about the big themes and vision for the area.
 Sites will only be selected if they fit with the wider aims of the Plan and are shown to be sustainable.
 Far more land has been suggested by landowners than will be needed for new development.
-Our suggested spatial approach and preferred sites will be put forward for full public consultation next year.
+Our suggested spatial approach and preferred sites was put forward for full public consultation in 2021.

 Cllr Katie Thornburrow, Executive Councillor for Planning Policy and Open Spaces at Cambridge City Council, said: “Thank you so much to everyone who got involved – whether as Parish Councils and Residents Associations; statutory consultees; recipients on our email distribution list; 5,000+ visitors to the Greater Cambridge Shared Planning Service website; 6,000+ people having conversations at pop-up events and The Big Debate; 28,000+ viewers on YouTube; and 55,000+ people who engaged on social media.